[Today’s article “Any Parent Can Teach Piano At Home!” is a guest post by Nikki Truesdell.]

-- Simple Apps on the iPad, including The Most Addicting Sheep Game (teaches rhythm), Flashnote Derby (helps with note-naming), and Music for Little Mozarts.
+- Simple Apps on the iPad, including The Most Addicting Sheep Game (teaches rhythm) and Flashnote Derby (helps with note-naming).

 Printable Games to Teach Piano at Home

 There are lots of fun printable games as well as online games available for the younger crowd.
 You can also find flashcards and printable theory lesson worksheets.
-Follow Gena’s Homeschool Music board on Pinterest to see all the great options!
+Follow Gena’s Music in Our Homeschool store has lots of great options!

 For a parent with basic music knowledge, young children are easy to teach.
 But what about the older or advanced student?
 There came a point where my teenage daughter said, “If you’ll get me a lesson book in the next level I can teach myself.”
 Um, okay!